 Going to college is undeniably costly.
 But why does it keep getting more and more expensive every year?

 Life is much more expensive now than some 30 or 40 years ago!
-Because of inflation, we all spend so much more on cars, homes, clothing, food more than our grandparents and parents did at our age.
+Because of inflation, we all spend so much more on cars, homes, clothing, and food than our grandparents and parents did at our age.
 But the cost of college did not keep pace with inflation, and it is rising quicker—a lot quicker!

 Enrolling in college is more expensive today than it was decades ago.
 However, the amount one spends on college dramatically varies depending on the institution you attend.
 For example, a two-year community college has relatively lower tuition and fees each academic year than a four-year standard university.
 An out-of-state student pays more, while students from private universities are expected to shell out even more.